-Michael Scoggins’s name was one of the first I heard when I started my MFA at Savannah College of Art and Design.
+Michael Scoggins’s name was one of the first I heard when I started my MFA.

 As one of the school’s MFA artist alumni, Scoggins gave a clear picture of how living as an artist could possibly look.
 I dreamt of it, telling myself, “Yeah, if only I could keep making work after I graduate from here … right?”

 I still wrestle with this pressure and idea to be actively making and living as an artist.
 It is really a day-to-day failure and conquest.
 And Scoggins’s works on paper—created on the iconic base of American school notebook paper—speak exactly to such commonplace matters as daydreaming and the private narratives it brings.

 About a year ago, I asked if I could visit his studio when I was next in New York.
 He invited me in and was incredibly accessible and generous sharing his work and thoughts.
 So, I made my second visit to his studio in Bushwick during my month of Artadia residency.
 We ordered in a Japanese lunch, sat on his studio floor, and talked relentlessly about ideas on art making, placeness, accessibility of art, art as commodity, identity, and more.

 Michael Scoggins currently has a solo exhibition, A Day in the Life, at the University of Tennessee-Chattanooga’s Cress Gallery (October 15–December 6, 2013).